alexanderjefferson/bio/content/authors/admin/_index.md

     company_url: 'https:/tam.edu'
     company_logo: ''
     date_start: 2024-05-01
-    date_end: 2020-08-31
+    date_end: 2024-08-31
     summary: |
        Responsibilities include:
-        -Investigated the impact of nutrients (e.g., nitrogen, phosphorus), organic carbon, and flow rates on biofilm growth -Utilized high-fidelity Computational Fluid Dynamics (CFD) simulations using a modified solver, bioGroutFoam in OpenFOAM
+       - Investigated the impact of nutrients (e.g., nitrogen, phosphorus), organic carbon, and flow rates on biofilm growth
+       - Utilized high-fidelity Computational Fluid Dynamics (CFD) simulations using a modified solver, bioGroutFoam in OpenFOAM
-        -Presented research findings at program meetings, an undergraduate symposium, and AGU's 2024 annual meeting -Intended to offer strategies to optimize the role of biofilms in nutrient cycling and water quality
+       - Presented research findings at program meetings, an undergraduate symposium, and AGU's 2024 annual meeting
+       - Intended to offer strategies to optimize the role of biofilms in nutrient cycling and water quality

 # Skills
 # Add your own SVG icons to `assets/media/icons/`